K-Craw/SV_Wiki_Scraper/readme.md

 ----------------------------------------------------------------------------------------------------
 Noted bugs:
     - Krobus does not return likes or other gifts correctly due to his section order.
-    - Sam and Abigail parse schedules incorrectly due to the regular schedule inclusion.
-    - Penny's schedule handler parses the community center restored/not restored sections in winter incorrectly.
-    - Haley's schedule handler parses the multi-day sections incorrectly.
     - Leah's normal schedule needs to return beach bridge repaired and not repaired.
     - Clint's schedule on friday when the community centre is restored doesn't get accessed.
     - Evelyn's schedule does not return community center repaired options.
     - George's schedule doesn't return his summer friday, will need to make an exception.
     - Gus's schedule doesn't return community center repaired tuesday.
-    - Jas handler incomplete, page is really badly formatted on the wiki.
     - Alex's schedule returns wednesday's phrasing with "6 hearts with Haley" weirdly.
     - Elliot's schedule almost works, skips random words on hearts with leah, like alex with haley.
         Also needs to return multiple, like where two fridays are included in multiple hearts with leah.